In this tutorial, we’re going to read data from a table automatically on click.

 3. Add the Table Reader brick

-Let’s add a new brick called Table Reader: this brick allows us to Read data from an HTML table.
+.
+This brick allows us to Read data from an HTML table.

 <table><tr><td>